austinmatthewsanchez/DH150-AUSTINSANCHEZ/assignment04/README.md

 ## Specify the Design Challenge
 #### What is the main activity your project would support the users?
 >My project focuses on the giving users a seamless experience when consuming the daily news.
 In today's media landscape with coronavirus coverage, citizens need to be informed more than ever.
-A inconvenient or poorly designed website or mobile app could deter users from staying informed.
+An inconvenient or poorly designed website or mobile app could deter users from staying informed.

 #### What is the basic need involved for that activity?
 >Specifically for coronavirus coverage, this activity ensures the safety of individuals and their fellow citizens.
 People are tuning into the news to hear from officials about day-to-day guidelines.
 All people -- regardless of how they consume news -- need to stay informed for their well-being and the well-being of society.

 #### What is(are) the traditional/current solution(s) to satisfy the needs?
 >The traditional solution varies with age demographics.
 Older generations opt for physical newspapers or cable television networks to stay informed, while younger people prefer online websites or mobile apps.
-My design solution is foucising on mobile apps that currently bombard readers with information without an option to sort through content in a simple manner.
+My design solution is focusing on mobile apps that currently bombard readers with information without an option to sort through content in a simple manner.
 Most apps utilize news feeds that post all new articles in one place (whether they have to do with the pandemic or not).
-At this time, I believe mobile apps should cater to the public's need of knowing about the pandemic and how it will affect their life today.
+At this time, I believe mobile apps should cater to the public's need of knowing about the pandemic and how it will affect their daily lives.

 #### What is(are) the limitation(s) that possibly would be improved with (digital) technology?
 > Currently, news apps disperse information in a newspaper-like style.
 Top stories are able to be viewed by scrolling through the page.
 This limits the reader to learn about certain topics he or she is interested in.
 While a search feature allows the user to broadly look for content, a centralized home page with clear topics would allow the reader to customize his or her news search easily.